rashmi-a-singh/rashmi-a-singh/README.md

 # Hi, I'm Rashmi 👋

-I'm a **Computer Vision Engineer** currently working as a Research Assistant at the London School of Economics, where I built an end-to-end ML pipeline processing **1M+ Google Street View images** across 261 Jakarta neighborhoods.
+I'm a **Computer Vision Engineer** currently working as a Computer Vision Consultant at the London School of Economics, where I built an end-to-end ML pipeline processing **1M+ Google Street View images** across 261 Jakarta neighborhoods.